 The Institute of Chinese Studies was established in 1967 on the basis of a broad conception of Chinese studies.
 It included what is traditionally identified as Sinology, but emphasized the application of scientific methodology, characterized by quantitative and comparative approaches, and the use of experimental methods where appropriate.
-Subsequently, other areas of studies related to contemporary Chinese culture and society have also been included among its activities.
+Areas of studies related to contemporary Chinese culture and society have also been included among its activities.

-The objectives of the institute are: to promote Chinese studies by serving as an international centre for maintaining communication and cooperation with other academic and research institutions and scholars in this field; to provide local and : isiting academic members of the University with funding and research facilities; to promote the exchange of knowledge and experience in Chinese studies through publications, conferences and research seminars; and to foster the growth of a modern Chinese culture.
+The objectives of the institute are to promote Chinese studies by serving as an international centre for maintaining communication and cooperation with other academic and research institutions and scholars in this field; to provide local and visiting academic members of the University with funding and research facilities; to promote the exchange of knowledge and experience in Chinese studies through publications, conferences and research seminars; and to foster the growth of a modern Chinese culture.

 Under the Institute of Chinese Studies are the Art Gallery, the Centre for Chinese Archaeology and Art, the Ng Tor-tai Chinese Language Research Centre, the Research Centre for Translation, and the Research Centre for Contemporary Chinese Culture.
 Each of these units is responsible for the promotion of research in its own field.
 The institute also provides grants to support special research projects, sponsors seminars, and invites research fellows and visiting scholars from abroad to give lectures in their specialization.
-The reference reading room of the institute, including the collection of the late Mr. Wong

-Pao-hsie, contains 33,081 volumes of books and 316 titles of periodicals.
+The reference reading room of the institute, including the collection of the late Mr. Wong Pao-hsie, contains 33,081 volumes of books and 316 titles of periodicals.

-The institute publishes annually a volume of The Journal of the Institute of Chinese Studies of The Chinese University of Hong Kong, and also the bimonthly journal Twenty-First Century.
-The various units under the institute also issue their own monograph series, studies series and journals and other publications.
+The institute publishes the Journal of Chinese Studies on annual basis, and also the bimonthly journal Twenty-First Century.
+The units under the institute also issue their own monograph series, studies series and journals and other publications.